8nhuman8/nebular-automata/README.md

 Additional options:
   -o, --opaque          All colors will be opaque including background.
   -fi, --fade-in        Starting color is white.
 The color of each new generation will fade into the specified color.
 Use with: -rc -cn 1
-  -q, --quadratic       Each square will be surrounded not only on each side, but also on each corner.

 Image options:
   -si, --save-image     The rendered image will be saved.